Southern Zipper Peas with Ham

 Instructions

-1. In a 4-quart saucepan, heat oil over medium-high heat.
+1. Heat oil in a 4-quart saucepan over medium-high heat.

-2. Add onions, celery and carrot and cook, stirring occasionally, until soft and onion is translucent, about 10 minutes.
+2. Add onions, celery, and carrot; cook, stirring occasionally, until soft and the onion is translucent, about 10 minutes.

-3. Add the peas, stock, and ham hock.
-Bring to a boil, lower heat to medium, and simmer, stirring occasionally, until tender and creamy, about 1 hour.
-(The time depends on the type and size of the peas.)
-Skim foam off top that accumulates and discard.
+3. Add peas, stock, and ham hock.
+Bring to a boil, reduce heat to medium, and simmer, stirring occasionally, until tender and creamy, about 1 hour.
+Skim off any foam that accumulates.

-5. Serve over rice and top with a pat of butter
+6. Serve over rice and top with a pat of butter.

 • Cuisine: Southern